 New Media - Major

-A grade of C better is needed for courses that fulfill major requirements, except for those courses that are used to fulfill college wide requirements (see below); these courses require a minimum of a grade of C. Courses transferred from other colleges may count towards the major only with the approval of the department.
+A grade of C- or better is needed for courses that fulfill major requirements, except for those courses that are used to fulfill college wide requirements (see below); these courses require a minimum of a grade of C. Courses transferred from other colleges may count towards the major only with the approval of the department.
 Students taking a major in New Media cannot declare Media Studies as an additional major.

 The New Media major provides students with the opportunity to choose between writing a senior research thesis and conducting a senior professional project in order to fulfill their capstone requirement.
 This latter option may be done in conjunction with an internship.

 Students conducting a senior project are required to submit for pre-approval a proposal outlining their project, the project’s connection to a field of literature in communication, a schedule for the submission of progress reports, their internship responsibilities (if applicable), and a final analysis of their project.
 Students may work with an outside co-advisor in a related field for their senior capstone requirement.
 For instance, a student in public relations may want to work with a co-advisor in marketing, etc.